-- 1. When a child is absent from school, the parent/guardian is responsible for sending a note to school stating the reason for the absence.
-This should be sent when the child returns to school.
-If a note is not received within three (3) days after an absence, the absence will be marked unlawful/truant. - School personnel will attempt to contact all homes of children who are absent but have not been reported absent by their parent/guardian. - When a child is absent, the parent/guardian should call the school on the morning of the absence and report the absentee's name and grade.
+- 1. When a child is absent from school, the parent/guardian is responsible for submitting a note stating the reason for the absence.
+If a note is not received within three (3) days after an absence, the absence will be marked unlawful/truant.
+Notes may be submitted three ways: send it in with your child upon their return to school, email the attendance office at: evattendance@cvschools.org, or use the Attendance tile in your Skyward account. - School personnel will attempt to contact all homes of children who are absent but have not been reported absent by their parent/guardian. - When a child is absent, the parent/guardian should call the school on the morning of the absence and report the absentee's name and grade.